Incoverse/IRIS/README.md

 ## Information for the members of the Development Team

-The ``/admin`` commands will only be visible to users with the permission "Manage Messages".
-Keep this in mind when testing.
 ### Setup
+First of all, make an application on [Discord's Developer Page](https://discord.com/developers/applications).
+Turn that application into a bot and note down the token, client ID and client secret.
+After you have done that, make sure all intents are checked.
+Now it's time to add your bot to your server.
+Use the following URL, but replace "[client-id] with the client-id from earlier: https://discord.com/api/oauth2/authorize?client_id=[client-id]&permissions=328866327553&scope=bot%20applications.commands.

+In the .env file you were provided with, add:
+- ``cID="[client-id]"``
+- ``cSecret="[client-secret]"``

+And of course, replace "BOT.TOKEN.HERE" with your bot token.

+### Steps
 1. Make sure you have Node.JS (latest) installed.
-2. Open CMD/Terminal
+2. Open cmd/terminal
 3. Type in ``npm i -g typescript``
 4. Navigate to the project directory
+5. Customize `config.jsonc` to your needs, check comments for guidance.
+6. Follow "Server creation notes" below
-5. Type in ``npm run CnR`` (CnR = Compile & Run)
+7. Type in ``npm run CnR`` in your cmd/terminal (CnR = Compile & Run)

 ### Server creation notes
 #### You can skip this by using the following server template: https://discord.new/PTqAeyCChkYW